-1. Provide Visual and Immersive Learning Opportunities
+1. Use College VR to Provide Visual and Immersive Learning Opportunities

 Classroom applications of immersive reality vary widely.
 Institutions are using VR to augment programs in criminal science, healthcare, agriculture and fine arts, among others.
 In California, a virtual dissection table housed in the J and K Virtual Reality Learning Center at the Western University of Health Sciences lets students learn about anatomical functions by moving layers of virtual tissue to view more than 300 anatomical visualizations, created using scans of real patients and cadavers.